icavalheiro/lmmentor/README.md

 ### Running with Docker

-The multi-stage `Dockerfile` builds the Admin UI, publishes the backend with Native AOT, and ships a single static binary (no .NET runtime in the final image).
+The multi-stage `Dockerfile` builds the Admin UI and publishes the backend into an ASP.NET Core runtime image.
 The database file lives in the `/data` volume (`LMMENTOR_DB_PATH=/data/lmmentor.db`).

 ```bash
 docker compose up -d --build
 ```

-The container uses `network_mode: host` and listens on port **6565** by default (override with `ASPNETCORE_URLS`), so it can reach local upstreams such as Ollama at `http://localhost:11434` directly.
+The compose file publishes port **6565** by default (override with `ASPNETCORE_URLS`).
+When an upstream runs on the Docker host, configure it as `http://host.docker.internal:<port>` from the admin UI.
 Open `http://localhost:6565/admin/` and use the credentials printed to the container logs on first run.

+> [!IMPORTANT]
+> The database volume and the admin UI provide administrative access to configured providers.
+Restrict access to both, use HTTPS through a reverse proxy for non-local deployments, and keep Ollama compatibility disabled unless it is required.

 ### VS Code BYOK with Ollama